OlgaUtochka/FSDK_docs/doc/performance_parameters.md

 <tr align="center"> <th align="center"> 9.1000</th>   <td>  280 </td>  <td>  380 </td>  <td>  290       </td> </tr>
 </table>

-\* – the amount of memory consumed does not depend on the number of the `Recognizer` objects created by this method.
+\* – the amount of memory consumed does not depend on the number of the `Recognizer` objects created by this method
-\** – memory consumption when `processing_less_memory_consumption` was set to `true` in the `FacerecService.createRecognizer` call for recognizer creation.
+\** – memory consumption when `processing_less_memory_consumption` was set to `true` in the `FacerecService.createRecognizer` call for recognizer creation

 ### ROC on Extended LFW Test